himansh107/nitjsr_pll_130nm/README.md

 ## To use this repository

 1. Clone the github repository in your ubuntu system
-2. Go to postlayout folder and open terminal in the folder
+2. Go to the mag folder in the postlayout directory and open terminal in the folder
 3. Type ‘ngspice pll_tb.spice’
 4. Paste the following command after simulation is complete